 - Potential psychosis (in extreme cases)

 What is the Legal Status of Psilocybin?

 Psilocybin – as with all psychedelics – is currently classified as a Schedule I substance by the DEA, which means it has a high potential for abuse and no legitimate medical purpose.
-Although this belief is beginning to be contested by clinicians and researchers of psychedelic – assisted therapy, psilocybin remains illegal in 49 out of 50 states.
-Cultivating, possessing or distributing magic mushrooms considered equivalent to drug manufacturing, possession and sale, and is penalized as such.
-Licensing for the scientific research for psilocybin mushrooms is tightly controlled and can be obtained only from the DEA.
+Although this belief is beginning to be contested by clinicians and researchers of psychedelic–assisted therapy, psilocybin remains illegal in 49 out of 50 states.
+Cultivating, possessing, or distributing magic mushrooms is considered equivalent to drug manufacturing, possession, and sale, and is penalized as such.
+Licensing for scientific research on psilocybin mushrooms is tightly controlled and can be obtained only from the DEA.

 The 2022 midterm elections saw further movement to legalize the psychedelic.
 Over two million Colorado voters took to the ballot boxes to decide on an initiative legalizing psilocybin, albeit in a regulated fashion.
 The measure included allowing psilocybin at centers regulated by the state, as well as for limited private use for adults over the age of 21.
 Colorado Proposition 122 passed with a 52% majority and follows Oregon as the second state to legalize “magic mushrooms.”

-The discussion of psilocybin is a broad, fascinating, and ever evolving one.
+The discussion of psilocybin is a broad, fascinating, and ever-evolving one.
 Much is to be said both for and against it, as more data and studies continuously come to light.
-Some feel that psilocybin – assisted therapy will soon stand at the forefront of revolutionary mental health treatments, while others feel that amount of research which indicates possible benefit is sorely lacking.
-The political climate is warming to this previously – untapped field, allowing more research and clinical trials to proceed… What is to become of psilocybin – assisted therapy?
-That is a question whose answer only the future holds.
+Some feel that psilocybin therapy will soon stand at the forefront of revolutionary mental health treatments, while others feel that the amount of research that indicates possible benefits is sorely lacking.
+The political climate is warming to this previously untapped field, allowing more research and clinical trials to proceed.
+So what is to become of psilocybin-assisted therapy?
+Only the future truly knows.